How to shoot better: breathe #tips #military

 How does breathing affect rifle aim?

-When should I pause my breathing while shooting?
+When should you pause your breathing while shooting?

-You should pause your breathing precisely when the crosshairs are centered on the bullseye.
-This brief hold provides the most stable platform for executing a smooth and accurate trigger press.
+You should pause your breathing precisely when the rifle's crosshairs are centered on the bullseye.
+This brief pause eliminates respiratory movement, providing a stable platform for executing a clean trigger press and achieving maximum accuracy.

 More Training & Techniques Videos You Might Like